 N.I.
-Teijin Shoji, Inc. is an ambitious company that sells compound textiles of synthetic fibers for women clothing to apparel companies, as well as for interior applications to converters in the United States.
-The company also offers sheet sets of woven materials for heat-resistant clothing, including bullet resistant materials.
-In recent time, they have agreed to pay $1.5 million to resolve serious accusations under the False Claims Act in connection with the companies’ importation and sale of defective Zylon fiber.
-This material was used as the key ballistic ingredient in bulletproof vests that were defective.
+Teijin Shoji, Inc. is an ambitious company that sells compound textiles of synthetic fibers for women's clothing to apparel companies, as well as interior applications to converters in the United States.
+The company also offers sheet sets of woven materials for heat-resistant clothing, including bullet-resistant materials.
+In recent times, they have agreed to pay $1.5 million to resolve serious accusations under the False Claims Act in connection with the companies’ importation and sale of defective Zylon fiber.
+This material was used as the key ballistic ingredient in defective bulletproof vests.